The Truth about RV Living With Dogs

 It’s really, really important to find out where the nearest veterinarian is, in case there is a veterinary emergency.
 Last week, young Annabelle the Elhew Pointer had a wrestling match with the neighbour’s barbed wire fence at 10 pm at night.
 We were glad to know the local veterinarian was Rocky Rapids Veterinary Services.
 Annabelle had multiple deep wounds on her left front leg and a gaping wound on her chest.
 I was glad to be able to have a vet meet us and perform emergency surgery at 10:30 pm.
 Annabelle is on the mend now, thanks to the speed at which were able to get services.
 Dealing with any emergency is always easier when we are prepared.

-Tip #7 for Living With Dogs in An RV: Bring A Dyson Cordless Vacuum Cleaner
+Tip #7 Bring A Dyson Cordless Vacuum Cleaner

 Considerable dog hair and bits of the flotsam and jetsam of camp life come into this little Rpod 180 every day.
 Having a Dyson cordless vacuum to clean it up is essential to not living up to my neck in dog hair and additional stuff.
 Even with their short coats, the pointers shed their weight in hair.
 I could probably make a whole other dog every week from it.

 I’ll admit I was hesitant at first to buy one of these expensive little vacuum cleaners.
 They were far more expensive than anything else in the vacuum department at Bestbuy.
+Be sure to click here to check out Amazon prices before you buy.
 But I am so glad to be able to thoroughly pick up messes quickly and easily without any hassle.
 After 3 years the Dyson is still undaunted by the massive amount of dog hair it inhales.
 As a bonus, the Dyson takes up little room and stores out of site on the wall in the bathroom.